rsksmart/devportal-1.0/README.md

 However, do not commit this unless you explicitly want to update the dependencies.

-If you do wish to update the dependencies, do so in a separate branch whose name starts with `proj/`.
+If you do wish to update the dependencies, do so in a **separate branch** whose name starts with `proj/`.
-This is to enforce separation of concerns, e.g. a documentation PR doees not contain dependency changes.
+This is to enforce separation of concerns, e.g. a documentation PR does not contain dependency changes.

 ### Writing original documentation

 Steps:

 1. Create a markdown file in the appropriate folder.

-Tips:

-- Add `title`, `tags`, `description`, and `collection_order` attributes to the front matter as appropriate - see below for more details.
+2. Add `title`, `tags`, `description`, and `collection_order` attributes to the front matter as appropriate - see below for more details.
-- If the new page is within a collection, and it is named `index.md`, ensure that you set a `permalink` attribute in the front matter, with a trailing `/`.
+3. If the new page is within a collection, and it is named `index.md`, ensure that you set a `permalink` attribute in the front matter, with a trailing `/`.

 ### Replicating existing documentation